Stark contrast in candidates for the 1st Missouri House District - NewsBreak

 Marijuana is on the ballot today in Missouri

-Missouri voters will decide whether to legalize recreational. marijuana today, but opponents to the measure contend supporters are going.
-Deputy Treasurer John Payne with Legal Missouri 2022 claims. approving the Amendment Three will ease the burden on law enforcement.
-“The 20,000 or so arrests that happen every year for marijuana.
+Missouri voters will decide whether to legalize recreational marijuana today, but opponents to the measure contend supporters are going about it the wrong way.
+Deputy Treasurer John Payne with Legal Missouri 2022 claims approving the Amendment Three will ease the burden on law enforcement.
+“The 20,000 or so arrests that...

+Missouri election guide: The big questions voters will face on Tuesday’s ballot

+Voters around the state have been taking advantage of Missouri’s first ever no-excuse early voting period the last two weeks.
+The early voting period ends at 5 p.m.
+Monday, and polls will be open for everyone else from 6 a.m. to 7 p.m. on Tuesday.
+Among the races on...

 Some Missouri players win big in Monday’s record Powerball jackpot